ZigWebsoftware/learn/linux/step2.md

-You will often need to show the contents of files and edit them.
+You will often need to create/edit files and show the contents of files.
 There are several ways in linux to do this.

 ## Showing files